Bonfires of san juan 2025

 The Cremá

 The Cremà day is the ultimate highlight of the Hogueras de San Juan.
-Is the same day of san juan, june 24th.
+Is the same day of san juan, june 24th, the last day of this alicante fire festival.

 This day is the day that all bonfires are burned.
 The first one is always the one at the town hall and then they are burned in order.
 From the lowest parts of the city to the highest.